somphene/somphene.github.io/log/_posts/2020-05-05-02-language-observes-empirically.md

 * Identifying Charge (mass) and Field allows us to thread together a new Energy form in Physics.

-* Identifying discrete and continuous allows us to thread together a new form of Counting: Composing in Mathematics.
+* Identifying discrete and continuous allows us to thread together a new form of Counting : "Composing" in Mathematics.